 Want to work in another city, another country, or maybe even an island?: whatever you decide, the choice is ultimately yours.
 It’s why 12% of remote workers cite being able to travel is the best advantage of working remotely.

 Whilst employers benefit from a reduction in operational costs, employees benefit from a reduction in travel costs (whether it be public transport, or fuel) to get to and from work, lunches and so forth.
 There is also the additional benefit of time saved commuting, which can be then spent on time working instead.
 It pays off: the average annual income for most remote workers $4,000 higher than those who work in an office.

 In this section we will discuss remote working challenges for employers, including remote work culture.
-We will also give management some tips how to adapt to remote work culture and how to improve the experiences of remote employees.
+We will also give management some tips how to build a strong culture with a remote team, adapt to remote work culture and how to improve the experiences of remote employees.

 As companies embrace remote work, one of the biggest challenges they might face is working across different time zones.
 Responses may come in later than expected, or language barriers can prevent colleagues from collaborating well together.
 That’s why team leaders and managers must plan ahead and take steps to alleviate these problems before they begin.

 As organisations open the global talent pool, people may encounter language and cultural barriers.
 Unfortunately, these barriers can lead to miscommunication or misunderstandings.
 Even employees who speak the same language may still notice cultural differences if based in different countries where the language is spoken.

 Lack of communication can be a huge problem for remote workforces.
 For example, when there is a lack of face-to-face interaction (not supplemented by video conferencing tools), then people miss vital facial expressions or body language cues regarding important business decisions, that would otherwise be picked on in an office environment.

 Other common communication issues can be failing to clearly indicate goals and expectations for remote workers.